-- (c) Assessment Requirements for Special Management Area Use Permits. - (1) Any proposed development within the special management area requiring a special management area use permit shall be subject to assessment by the agency in accordance with the procedural steps set forth in HRS-Chapter 343.
-The director may allow the assessment to be conducted concurrently with the processing of the application for a special management area use permit. - (2) The director may waive the requirements of subdivision (1) for any proposed development which has been assessed under the National Environmental Policy Act or under HRS Chapter 343, and for which a finding of no significant impact has been filed or a required EIS has been accepted. - (d) Review Criteria.
-The director shall review the proposal based on the following criteria: - (1) The valuation or fair market value of the development; and - (2) The potential effects and the significance of each effect according to the significance criteria established by Section 25-4.1.
+- (c) Assessment requirements for special management area use permits. - (1) Any proposed development within the special management area requiring a special management area use permit shall be subject to assessment by the agency in accordance with the procedural steps set forth in HRS-Chapter 343.
+The director may allow the assessment to be conducted concurrently with the processing of the application for a special management area use permit. - (2) The director may waive the requirements of subdivision (1) for any proposed development which has been assessed under the National Environmental Policy Act or under HRS Chapter 343, and for which a finding of no significant impact has been filed or a required EIS has been accepted. - (d) Review criteria.
+The director shall review the proposal based on the following criteria: - (1) The valuation or fair market value of the development; and - (2) The potential effects and the significance of each effect according to the significance criteria established by § 25-4.1. - (e) Determination. - (1) For the purposes of this chapter, other than special requirements for shoreline lots as provided in § 25-6.3, the director shall declare a development proposal exempt where the director finds that the proposal is not defined as development under § 25-1.3.
+No shoreline lot shall be exempt from the special requirements for shoreline lots. - (2) The director shall issue a special management area minor permit where the director finds that the development proposal: - (A) Has a valuation or fair market value not in excess of \$500,000; and - (B) Will not significantly affect the special management area or special wetland area, or both.

-(e) Determination.

-- (1) For the purposes of this chapter, other than special requirements for shoreline lots as provided in Section 25-6.3, the director shall declare a development proposal exempt where the director finds that the proposal is not defined as development under Section 25-1.3.
-No shoreline lot shall be exempt from the special requirements for shoreline lots. - (2) The director shall issue a special management area minor permit where the director finds that the development proposal: - (A) Has a valuation or fair market value not in excess of \$500,000.00; and - (B) Will not significantly affect the special management area and/orspecial wetland area.

-The director shall grant, grant with conditions or deny an application for a minor-permit within 45 days of receipt of a completed application.
+The director shall grant, grant with conditions, or deny an application for a minor permit within 45 days of receipt of a completed application.